 #1.
 Use of banners: Make sure you consider using at least three different banners at the same time when running a campaign.

 #2.
 Banner design: Keep things simple and clean.
-Do not overuse colors and texts on your banners
+Do not overuse colours and texts on your banners

 #3.
 Call to Action (CTAs): Always use a call to action button on your banners to motivative your target audience to click on your ads and CTAs are known to have click-through rates.